ietf-wg-cellar/ebml-specification/specification.markdown

 The EBMLMaxOccurrence represents the maximum permitted number of occurrences of this EBML Element within its Parent Element.
 Each instance of the Parent Element MUST contain at most this many instances of this EBML Element.
 If the EBML Element has an empty EBMLParentPath then EBMLMaxOccurrence refers to constraints on the occurrence of the EBML Element within the EBML Document.
 If EBMLMaxOccurrence is not present then there is no upper bound for the permitted number of occurrences of this EBML Element within its Parent Element resp. within the EBML Document depending on whether the EBMLParentPath of the EBML Element is empty or not.
 The semantic meaning of EBMLMaxOccurrence within an EBML Schema path is analogous to the meaning of maxOccurs within an XML Schema.

-In some cases the EBMLLastParent part of the path is an EBMLVariableParent.
-A path with a EBMLVariableParent defines a [Global Element](#global-elements).
-Any path that starts with the EBMLFixedParent of the Global Element and matches the occurrences found in the VariableParentOccurrence is a valid path for the Global Element.
+In some cases the EBMLLastParent part of the path is an EBMLGlobalParent.
+A path with a EBMLGlobalParent defines a [Global Element](#global-elements).
+Any path that starts with the EBMLFixedParent of the Global Element and matches the occurrences found in the GlobalParentOccurence is a valid path for the Global Element.

-The VariableParentOccurrence part is interpreted as an ABNF Variable Repetition.
+The GlobalParentOccurence part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to the amount of unspecified Parent Element levels there can be between the EBMLFixedParent and the actual EBMLElementPath.

 PathMinOccurrence represents the minimum number of element path required between the EBMLFixedParent and the Global Element EBMLElementPath.
 For example 0 means the EBMLElementPath can be right after the EBMLFixedParent, 1 means there has to be at least an element between the EBMLFixedParent and the EBMLElementPath.
 If PathMinOccurrence is not present then that EBML Element has an PathMinOccurrence value of 0.